 Separate names with a comma.

-Discussion in 'Installation and Configuration' started by schnide, Nov 11, 2008.
+Discussion in 'Installation and Configuration of Parallels Desktop' started by schnide, Nov 11, 2008.

 The BSOD complains that the BIOS is not ACPI compliant.
 See attached.